msw93/blog-scratch/content/blog/2-years-to-learn-japanese/index.md

 ## Stage 1 - Got Apps bro? and Pimsleur (0-3 months)

 So about sometime in the middle of December, I started visiting the [reddit.com/r/learnjapanese](http://reddit.com/r/learnjapanese) subreddit like it was my religion.
 But I also saw the Instagram ads, the blog posts, the youtube videos, the paid advertisements.
+There were so many different ways and theories about how to learn Japanese.

-I decided in this digital age the best way to learn a language was with **Apps**, so I downloaded them all, Duolingo, Lingodeer, Memorize, Anki, some Japanese dictionaries, and I started learning how to read.
-I also had a friend who was able to _seemingly_ have decent conversation with locals from only using "Pimsleur" (listen and repeat, recorded Japanese lessons) for a few months before coming to Japan, and people seemed to review it quite well online so I downloaded all of those lessons too.
+I decided in this digital age the best way to learn a language was with **Apps**, so I downloaded them all, Duolingo, Lingodeer, Memorize, Anki, some Japanese dictionaries, and I started learning how to read hiragana (the simplest of the Japanese alphabets).
+At that time I had a friend who was able to _seemingly_ have decent conversation with locals from only using "Pimsleur" (listen and repeat, recorded Japanese lessons) for a few months before coming to Japan, and people seemed to review it quite well online so I downloaded all of those lessons too.

 So I started only maybe spending about ~30 minutes a day studying but that quickly escalated to several hours a day.
 I was learning Hiragana, Katakana, then quickly moved to the Kanji.
 I became obsessed pretty quickly.
 Unfortunately around this time, I hurt my shoulder on a failed backflip attempt on my snowboard (who knew that snow could hurt so damn much?) and it forced me into a semi-retirement from teaching snowboarding, which was great because now I could find a job where I study Japanese and Japanese culture full time!